Bayesian Methods for the Investigation of Temperature-Dependence in Conductivity: Parameter Estimation

 \section{Parameter Estimation}

-With the challenges outlined, we now turn to Bayesian methods for addressing them.
-Although model selection is conceptually prior (we need to decide which model to fit), in practice, we must understand how to fit a single model before we can compare models.
+Although model selection conceptually precedes fitting---we need to choose a model before fitting it---in practice, we must understand how to fit a single model before we can compare models.
 We therefore begin with parameter estimation.
-In this section, we assume the data follow the Arrhenius model and demonstrate how Bayesian posterior sampling yields parameter estimates with meaningful uncertainties.
+For illustration, we assume an Arrhenius model, and demonstrate how Bayesian posterior sampling yields parameter estimates with meaningful uncertainties.
 The approach is general, however, and applies to any parametric model.

-As discussed in Section~\ref{sec:problems}, our goal is not to find a single ``best'' set of parameter values, but to characterise the full range of parameter values that are compatible with our data.
+Here, our goal is not to find a single ``best'' set of parameter values, but to characterise the full range of parameter values that are compatible with our data.
 For the Arrhenius model, this means finding all combinations of activation energy, $E_\mathrm{a}$, and pre-exponential factor, $A$, that could plausibly describe the observed temperature-dependent conductivity.

 Given a set of measured conductivities at different temperatures, how do we determine which parameter values are compatible with these data?
 The starting point is to ask: for a given choice of $\Ea$ and $A$, how well does the model predict the observed data?
 We quantify this using the likelihood: the probability of observing our data given a particular set of parameter values.
 This is a conditional probability, written $\pr{\bm{x}}{\bm{\theta}}$, where $\bm{x}$ denotes our data and $\bm{\theta}$ the parameters.
 If a parameter combination produces model predictions that closely match the observations (within their uncertainties), the likelihood is high; if the predictions are far from the data, the likelihood is low.